farooqkz/chooj/README.md

 This is a free(open source) software Matrix client for KaiOS which is going to support VoIP calls.
 Perhaps voice call is already working, in this case please send a Pull Request to update this README.

-Part of this project is done through crowdfunding.
-About 100 dollars was donated so that I could buy a Nokia 800 Tough and start the project.

-Check related BananaHackers blog posts for more information.

 ### What does work so far?